TCSinger/TCSinger.github.io/index.md

 # Abstract

 Zero-shot singing voice synthesis (SVS) with style transfer and style control aims to generate high-quality singing voices with unseen timbres and styles (including singing method, emotion, rhythm, techniques, and pronunciation) from audio and text prompts.
-However, the multifaceted nature of singing voice styles poses a significant challenge for comprehensive modeling and effective transfer and control.
+However, the multifaceted nature of singing styles poses a significant challenge for comprehensive modeling and effective transfer and control.
-Furthermore, existing SVS models often fail to generate singing voices with a wealth of stylistic nuances for unseen singers.
+Furthermore, existing SVS models often fail to generate singing voices with many stylistic nuances for unseen singers.
-In this paper, we introduce TCSinger, a novel zero-shot SVS model that primarily employs three modules to address these challenges:
+In this paper, we introduce TCSinger, the first zero-shot SVS model for style transfer across cross-lingual speech and singing styles, along with multi-level style control.
+Specifically, TCSinger designs three primary modules:
-1) the clustering style encoder that employs a clustering vector quantization (CVQ) model to condense style information into a compact latent space, thus facilitating subsequent predictions;
+1) the clustering style encoder employs a clustering vector quantization (CVQ) model to condense style information into a compact latent space;
-2) the Style and Duration Language Model (S\&D-LM), which concurrently predicts style information and phoneme duration, thereby enhancing both, and the S\&D-LM uses audio and text prompts to conduct both style transfer and style control;
+2) the Style and Duration Language Model (S\&D-LM) concurrently predicts style information and phoneme duration, which benefits both;
-and 3) the style adaptive decoder using a novel mel-style adaptive normalization method to generate singing voices with enhanced details.
+3) the style adaptive decoder uses a novel mel-style adaptive normalization method to generate singing voices with enhanced details.
 Experimental results show that TCSinger outperforms baseline models in synthesis quality, singer similarity, and style controllability across various tasks, including zero-shot style transfer, multi-level style control, cross-lingual style transfer, and speech-to-singing style transfer.

 ![arch](./arch.jpg)

 ---

-**Note：** The audio on this GitHub page may load slowly and could pause momentarily at around the 2-second mark.Thank you for your patience.
+**Note：** We conduct all tasks in the zero-shot scenario, with training and testing on cross-lingual speech and singing data.

 ---

 # Zero-Shot Style Transfer

-To assess the performance of TCSinger and baseline models in the zero-shot style transfer task, we randomly select singing voices with unseen singers from the test set as target samples and different utterances from the same singers to form prompt samples.
+To assess the performance of TCSinger and baseline models in the zero-shot style transfer task, we randomly select samples with unseen singers from the test set as targets and different utterances from the same singers to form prompts.

 1.Target Word: 又 站 在 你 家 的 门 口 我 们 重 复 沉 默